 After lunch, head to Tipu Sultan Palace which used to be the summer residence of Tipu Sultan, the ruler of the Kingdom Mysore during the 1700s.
 The rooms in the ground floor of the palace contain relics and pictures depicting Tipu Sultan and his reign.
 While the palace isn’t much and can be covered within 10-15 minutes, it’s just one of those Bangalore attractions which can’t be skipped and so I have included it in my 1-day Bangalore itinerary.

 6. Lalbagh Botanical Garden

 A visit to Bangalore will be incomplete if you haven’t visited one of the many Bangalore gardens.
 After all, Bangalore is known as Garden City for good reason.
 Take a leisurely evening stroll in one of the most popular gardens in Bangalore - Lalbagh garden.
 Make sure you visit the beautiful glass house which hosts flower shows twice a year.
 Not just that, there’s also a lake which you just can’t miss!

 Now that you’ve covered the most important sights in Bangalore, it’s time to let down your hair and experience the Bangalore nightlife.
 Indiranagar is undoubtedly the most happening place in Bangalore.
 It’s flooded with all the biggest stores, some of the best cafes in Bangalore and of course, great pubs.
 So pick your poison and have a gala in this fantastic area because Indiranagar is the best place to end your one day in Bangalore.

 8. Dinner at Truffles

 No trip to Bangalore will be complete without paying a visit to what is one of the best cafes in Bangalore.
 Truffles, located in Indiranagar, as mentioned earlier, is famous for its burgers and cold coffees.
 I had the cheese burger and asked for a brownie points cold coffee to go with it.
 The coffee came with a whole brownie, pulled apart into pieces and a giant scoop of vanilla ice-cream, topped with some chocolate sauce.
 That one coffee was way too delicious and way too much for one person.
-The burger had fantastic flavour and the potato chips were yumm.
-It’s definitely a must-do when in Bangalore.
+The burger had fantastic flavour and the potato chips were yum.
+Without a doubt, it’s one of the must visit places in Bangalore.